discretize/discretize-guides/cm-guides/revenant/power-renegade/static.md

 In <Effect name="Exposed" />, burst with <Skill name="citadelbombardment" /> and <Skill name="chillingisolation" />, <Skill name="shacklingwave" /> and <Skill name="deathstrike" />.
 <InformationBlock title="Tips">
 - Cast <Skill name="surgeofthemists" /> into SAK to get `x9` hits.
-- Careful to build 5 stack of Kalla's Fervor before sharing <Boon name="Might" /> with <Skill name="heroiccommand" />.
+- Be sure to build 5 stacks of Kalla's Fervor before sharing <Boon name="Might" /> with <Skill name="heroiccommand" />.
 - Use <Skill name="citadelbombardment" /> casting time to not face Arkk when the fear attack is casted.
 </InformationBlock><br/><br/>
 </CMInformation>